New examples of W$^*$ and C$^*$-superrigid groups: Introduction

 Then $t=1$ and there exist $\delta \in {\rm Isom}(\G,\La)$, $ \omega \in {\rm Char}(\G)$ and $u \in \mathscr{U}(\cL(\La))$ such that $\theta = {\rm ad}(u) \circ \Psi_{\omega,\delta}$.

 \end{mcor}

-The category of all non-trivial finite product groups in class $\mathcal{IPV}$ can be used in conjunction with other canonical constructions in group theory to provide new examples of $W^*$-superrigid groups.
-Therefore, we introduce a family of groups that is constructed iteratively from the class $\mathcal {IPV}$ via a mix of two operations: amalgamated free product and HNN-extensions of groups belonging in a certain class of groups.
+The class of all non-trivial finite product groups in class $\mathcal{IPV}$ can be used in conjunction with other canonical constructions in group theory to provide new examples of $W^*$-superrigid groups.
+Therefore, we introduce a family of groups that is constructed iteratively from the class $\mathcal {IPV}$ via a mix of two operations: amalgamated free product and HNN-extensions of groups belonging to a certain class of groups.